The Ledge

 In truth, I am not faced with the difficult choice of accepting the call back to isolation.
 It is answered regardless of what I think and do.
 The hand of God has me in its grip and moves me across the world at its will.
 But there is a period of struggle, a theater of conflict, and maybe that is necessary.
 Am I struggling to choose?
 No. Only to realize and accept.
 I am playing it out as if I have a choice in order to adjust to the change.

 A muse has a charmed life of performance in constant conversation with Creation's best elements and the bestowal of a magnetic attractor-crown for serendipity and charm.
 But she must give all that up to become an artist, because to be an artist is to be set aside, to step out of the magical world into the emptiness from which is comes, and there day and night to work.
 The life of the artist is a lonely and technical process of isolation in the tower, pulling the levers of the charm factory according to its meticulous timetables.
 He works for no reward, heeds no one but himself, as admirers and detesters come and go with their valid claims, for otherwise his work would be ruined, and he has nothing else in this world.
-He does not even react if God comes to the door with his heart in a bow.
+He does not even react if God comes to the door with his beloved dream in a bow.
 He is not defiant – he is alone.
 And he, alone, like God, knows emptiness.
-He must reject the whole world and encourage it to reject him, or else all was for nothing.
-His fruit is not spontaneous and effervescent as it appears to others, but mechanical, planned, prepared - wound up every day by his hand.
+He must reject the whole world and encourage it to reject him, or else all was for naught.
+His fruit is not spontaneous and effervescent like it appears to others, but mechanical, planned, prepared - wound up every day by his hand.
 If he doesn't wind it up then he has nothing – and likewise has nothing else to do, so he is ever between a rock and a hard place – for he exists in a bare room and knows that the whole world is just a series of bare rooms lit briefly by a candle until abandoned.

 That is why the uniform of the tech crew is gray and not black.
 They are the ones who do not need stories, who stand outside the performance and have weaned themselves off of light.
 They receive impressions of a very different kind.
-There's an irony: the gray that threatens to engulf the world during its transitions removes the name off of everyone and reduces them to sameness.
-The tech crew walk against in order to remove their names and reach the unstoried place.
+There's an irony: the gray that threatens to engulf the world during its transitions removes the name off of everyone and reduces them like a flood to sameness.
+The tech crew walk against the world in order to remove their names and reach the unstoried place.
 They are not at all the same.

 EXT.
 LATE AFTERNOON - A GRASS FIELD WITH HOUSES